• Skip to main content

 • Nutrition.
 Make sure they are eating a balanced and healthy diet.

 • Volunteer with them.
-Giving of your time, energy, and compassion can create an attitude of gratitude.
+Giving your time, energy, and compassion can create an attitude of gratitude.

 • Find online resources to help deal with stress and depression-like gozen.com.